lutfananas/LUNA-Optimization-Algorithm/README.md

-# LUNA Project - Lunar-Inspired Optimization Algorithm
+# LUNA Algorithm (Lunar-inspired Update & Navigation Algorithm)

 🌙 LUNA Algorithm

-LUNA (Lutfan’s Unique Neural-based Algorithm) is an optimization and computation framework designed to explore complex problem-solving through intelligent heuristics, inspired by symbiotic and adaptive systems.
-This repository provides documentation, workflow, and demonstration results of the algorithm.
+LUNA is a novel metaheuristic optimization algorithm inspired by the lunar cycle and tidal forces.
+It simulates the gravitational pull and phase transitions of the moon to balance exploration and exploitation in complex search spaces.

 🚀 Features
 - 🧠 **Intelligent Optimization** – Implements advanced heuristics for adaptive problem-solving.